-Cinemark Holdings Inc. (CNK) faces a trial in May 2014 over claims that it failed to take security precautions before the July 20 theater shootings that killed 12 people in Aurora, Colorado.
+Cinemark Holdings Inc. (CNK:US) faces a trial in May 2014 over claims that it failed to take security precautions before the July 20 theater shootings that killed 12 people in Aurora, Colorado.

 U.S. District Judge R. Brooke Jackson in Denver scheduled a jury trial for May 5, 2014, as he consolidated seven suits over claims that Cinemark USA Inc. failed to ensure the safety of its theater property, according to court documents filed yesterday.